starling021/ehtools/README.md

 > more than 58 tools for pentesting

-> password protection and config encruption
+> password protection and config encryption

 > easy in learning and this is the best framework for begginers